KaniBog/global-layoffs-mysql-project/README.md

 it's **fighting to survive**.

 This list exposes companies that:
--Lost funding
+- Lost funding
--Failed to scale
+- Failed to scale
--Collapsed internally
+- Collapsed internally
--Or simply shut down in all but name
+- Or simply shut down in all but name
 A sobering reminder of the fragility of venture-backed firms.

-❗ Why 100% Layoff Cases Were Not Included in This List The dataset contains several cases marked as 100% layoffs — meaning the entire workforce was terminated.
+###❗ Why 100% Layoff Cases Were Not Included in This List
+The dataset contains several cases marked as 100% layoffs — meaning the entire workforce was terminated.

 However, I intentionally excluded these from the “collapse severity” view for two reasons:
 1. **100% layoffs indicate a complete shutdown**, not a near-collapse.
      These companies are no longer operational, so they don’t meaningfully contribute to a comparative “severity” analysis.
 2. **Including them would flatten the visual range**, making the 80–98% catastrophic cases harder to interpret.
-3. The goal here is to profile companies that came close to collapsing, not those that already did.
+     The goal here is to profile companies that came close to collapsing, not those that already did.
 4. 100% entries often reflect final administrative closures, not economic layoffs — for example:
       - Bankruptcy liquidation
       - Legal dissolution filings